 At first glance the definition of "proof" makes no sense.
 It seems needlessly complicated.

 Proof is the government documentation of a distilled beverage’s alcohol content.
-In the United States if you cut the number in half, you get the actual amount of alcohol in the bottle.
+In the U.S., if you cut the number in half, you get the actual amount of alcohol in the bottle.
 Eighty proof means 40 percent of the liquid in the bottle is alcohol.
-Why use proof when you could simply state 40 percent on the bottle?
+Why use proof when you could simply state "40 percent" on the bottle?

-Proof started because of buyer beware.
-It began here during our 18th century whiskey trade.
-Whiskey took off when farmers realized they could make ten times the money on their corn if they distilled it.
+Proof began here during our 18th-century whiskey trade.
+Whiskey took off when farmers realized they could make 10 times the money on their corn if they distilled it.
 As the market soared, so did watering down the booze for even more money.